arnodel/grammar/README.md

 // SExpr ::= Number | String | Atom | List
 type SExpr struct {

-    grammar.OneOf                // This means this rule is a "one-of" rule, one of the rules below has to match Number *Token `tok:"number"` // A pointer field means an optional match (all one-of field should be optional) String *Token `tok:"string"` // This "tok" tag means only tokens of type "string" will match Atom   *Token `tok:"atom"`
+    grammar.OneOf                // This rule is a "one-of": one of the rules below has to match Number *Token `tok:"number"` // A pointer field means an optional match String *Token `tok:"string"` // This "tok" tag means only tokens of type "string" will match Atom   *Token `tok:"atom"`
-    *List
-}
+    *List                        // All field in a one-of rule must be optional }

 // List ::= "(" [Item] ")"
 type List struct {
-    grammar.Rule            // This means it is a Sequence rule, all fields must match in a sequence OpenBkt  `tok:"bkt,("`  // This "tok" tag means only tokens of type "bkt" with value "(" will match Items []SExpr
+    grammar.Rule            // This is a Sequence rule, all fields must match in a sequence OpenBkt  `tok:"bkt,("`  // This "tok" tag means only "bkt" tokens with value "(" will match Items []SExpr
     CloseBkt `tok:"bkt,)`
 }